Petrakous/Showcase/README.md

 **1. Guess The Number**

 - Guess The Number.py

-  The Guess The Number.py script is one of my first Mini Games and is pretty simple.
+  The Guess The Number.py script was one of my first Mini Games and is pretty simple.
 A random number between 1 and 100 is generated and the player tries to find it by guessing.
 When a wrong answer is entered the program tells the player if the correct answer is higher or lower than the answer given.

 **2. Hangman**

 - Hangman.py

   The Hangman.py script is the first program i made with GUI.
 The purpose of the game is to find the Hidden word by guessing letters or the whole word.
-If you make a wrong guess a Stickman part is drawn on the window.
+If you make a wrong guess a Stickman starts being drawn on the window.
 If the Stickman figure is completed the player loses.

 **3. Rock Paper Scissors (LAN)**

 This program was made to fuction on online mode via LAN.
 2 Players in the same network connect to a server (which is also on the local network) and play.
-This program is also made with GUI and has a restart button which can restart the game for both players when clicked so they can play again.
+This program is also made with GUI and has a restart button feature which can restart the game for both players when clicked.

 - Server.py

   The Server.py script is the host that handles the players moves and calculates the result (Who Won or if it was a Tie).

 - Client.py

   The Client.py script is the program that provides the Graphical Interface and alows the players to choose Nickname and their move (Rock,Paper or Scissors).
 When a player chooses a nickname or makes a move, the client program sends that data to the server to handle them.

 **For clarification purposes, DDoS means Distributed Denial of Service, when it happens from one system the term **"Distributed"** makes no sense thats why its called DoS Attack*